 Test your levels

-We have Vit D3 test kit which is a finger prick test you can do at home and post direct to the lab.
-As lab tests go, this is one of the cheapest.
+There is a finger prick test for Vitamin D levels that you can do at home, these can be accessed through your GP or health coach.
 The Vitamin D Council has some useful resources which can be used to review your Vit D serum levels once you receive your results, or your functional practitioner or health coach can assist with the next steps to ensure your Vit D levels are optimum all year round.

 2. Seasonal Changes in Vitamin D-Effective UVB Availability in Europe and Associations with Population Serum 25-Hydroxyvitamin D